pnp/cli-microsoft365/docs/manual/docs/cmd/spo/serviceprincipal/serviceprincipal-grant-revoke.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, log in to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.
+    To use this command you have to have permissions to access the tenant admin site.

 ## Remarks

-To revoke permissions granted to the service principal, you have to first log in to a tenant admin site using the [spo login](../login.md) command, eg. `spo login https://contoso-admin.sharepoint.com`

 The permission grant you want to revoke is denoted using its `ObjectId`.
 You can retrieve it using the [spo serviceprincipal grant list](./serviceprincipal-grant-list.md) command.